wdbrow11/kwk-l2-a-frame-entity-component-system-teacher-l2/README.md

 ![](./assets/completed-example.gif)

 In the next lab, we are going to explore "System" in the ECS paradigm and see how we can tie it all together into an interactive experience.
+We will use a lot of the same code from this repository.

 [animations-doc]: "https://github.com/aframevr/aframe/blob/master/docs/core/animations.md"
 [position-doc]: "https://github.com/aframevr/aframe/blob/master/docs/components/position.md"